microsoft/vscode-cpptools/Extension/walkthrough/install-compiler-windows.md

 # Install a C++ compiler on Windows

 If you're doing C++ development for Windows, we recommend installing the Microsoft Visual C++ (MSVC) compiler toolset.
-If you're targeting Linux from Windows, check out [Using C++ and Windows Subystem for Linux (WSL) in VS Code](https://code.visualstudio.com/docs/cpp/config-wsl).
+If you're targeting Linux from Windows, check out [Using C++ and Windows Subsystem for Linux (WSL) in VS Code](https://code.visualstudio.com/docs/cpp/config-wsl).
 Or, you could [install GCC on Windows with MinGW](https://code.visualstudio.com/docs/cpp/config-mingw).

 ## Installing Microsoft Visual C++ (MSVC)
    If you have a recent version of Visual Studio, open the Visual Studio Installer from the Windows Start menu and verify that the C++ workload is checked.
 If it's not installed, then check the box and click the **Modify** button in the installer.